McKinney International Art and Design Residency

 Indiana University Bloomington

-Selected artists are required to visit for a 4-6 week period between October 1-December 11, 2020.
+Selected artists are required to visit for a 4–6-week period between February 1-May 1, 2024.

 The Artist-in-Residence will be selected based on the merits of their professional careers, their dedication to being part of an academic environment, and their proposal to develop and expand on their creative process utilizing the facilities, unique collections, and research centers available at Indiana University.
 Selected applicants will be featured as part of the McKinney Visiting Artist Lecture Series and must remain in residence for the full period of the residency.
 In addition, prospective residents will coordinate with the Eskenazi School of Art + Design to offer studio visits, open studios, and a workshop based on technical/conceptual innovations.